Demand Gen

 Although a podcast may not be a key player in your sales funnel or sales cycle, let’s remember our demand generation is also there to increase product awareness, our lead gen efforts come in other forms.

 Podcasts are fantastic tools for brand awareness.
-In a world where content is often battling for pride of place at the top of news feeds and inboxes, the right podcast can guarantee 30 minutes to an hour of your listener’s time and is a great inbound marketing tool.
+In a world where content is often battling for the pride of place at the top of news feeds and inboxes, the right podcast can guarantee 30 minutes to an hour of your listener’s time and is a great inbound marketing tool.

 Courses